Andreapm1977/andreapm_web/content/officehours.md

 #### Location

 By default meetings are in my office.
-I am also available for virtual meetings on Zoom.
+I am also available for virtual meetings on Microsoft Teams.

 ---